BodieCoding/ml-project-template/Docs/governance.md

-This is aset of governance standards will provide a foundation for managing ML projects effectively and professionally.
+Governance standards will provide a foundation for managing ML projects effectively and professionally.
 Remember to adapt and extend these standards as the project evolves.
 Having a well-defined governance framework is crucial for long-term success.
 --

 #### I. Versioning and Metadata Management: